-Mr. Steve Erhart serves as the Chief Human Capital Officer for the U.S. Department of Energy (DOE) where he oversees all aspects of human capital management for the Department’s workforce of over 13,000 Federal employees.
-He is responsible for developing and implementing effective human capital policies and programs that enable the agency’s workforce to achieve its missions.
-Mr. Erhart advises and assists the Secretary and Deputy Secretary of Energy, and other agency officials, in recruiting, developing, training, and managing a highly skilled, productive, and diverse workforce in accordance with merit system principles and all applicable statutory requirements.
+Mr. Steve Erhart previously served as the Chief Human Capital Officer for the U.S. Department of Energy (DOE) where he oversaw all aspects of human capital management for the Department’s workforce of over 13,000 Federal employees.
+He was responsible for developing and implementing effective human capital policies and programs that enable the agency’s workforce to achieve its missions.
+Mr. Erhart advised and assisted the Secretary and Deputy Secretary of Energy, and other agency officials, in recruiting, developing, training, and managing a highly skilled, productive, and diverse workforce in accordance with merit system principles and all applicable statutory requirements.

 Mr. Erhart has more than 30 years of project management experience, including the management of high hazard nuclear and nuclear explosive operations for both DOE and the Department of Defense.
 Mr. Erhart was appointed to stand up the Office of Policy in the National Nuclear Security Administration (NNSA) in April 2015.
 In this role, he was responsible for developing policies and strategies for managing and solving national security challenges, and the plans for communicating these policies and strategies internally and externally to NNSA stakeholders.
 In January 2018, Mr. Erhart was appointed by the President of the United States to serve as the Acting Under Secretary for Nuclear Security and Administrator of NNSA.